How to Build a Winning Trading Plan and Stick to It

 These will form the basis for making your entry and exit plan and then you’ll really be trading with some winning strategies in your toolkit.

 These leading trade indicators could be anything.

-Like changes in macro market and financial factors that correlate with the asset, or changes in the price of correlated assets, or corporate earnings beats and misses, or new product updates, or changes in supply and demand factors in a market, and international currency fluctuations.
+Like changes in macro market and financial factors that correlate with the asset, changes in the price of correlated assets, corporate earnings beats and misses, new product updates, changes in supply and demand factors in a market, and international currency fluctuations.

 There is a virtually endless number of other arbitrages you can discover to find the ones that you want to trade and make your trading plan out of these ideas you generate in your research.

 After getting together your list of trades and your trading plan, the next step that can help make sure you stick to it is writing down your goals.